dojo/docs/dojo/parser.rst

 Specifying parameters and types
 ===============================

 HTML sets all attributes on nodes as strings.
-However, when the parser instantiates your nodes, it looks at the prototype of the class you are trying to instantiate (via dojoType attribute) and trys to make a "best guess" at what type your value should be.
+However, when the parser instantiates your nodes, it looks at the prototype of the class you are trying to instantiate (via data-dojo-type attribute) and trys to make a "best guess" at what type your value should be.
 This requires that all attributes you want to be passed in via the parser have a corresponding attribute in the class you are trying to instantiate.

 Private members (those that begin with an underscore (_) ) are not mapped in from the source node.